The First Is for the Dog!

-So, armed with creative briefs that tell us about the client’s brand, products or services, we kick off brainstorming sessions, generate ideas and wrap them in a pretty presentation thinking our job is finished.
+So, armed with creative briefs and a deep dive into the client’s brand, products and services, we kick off brainstorming sessions, generate ideas and wrap them in a pretty presentation thinking our job is finished.
 But, it’s only just begun.
-Each round of revisions smooths out and refines our ideas until we start producing really great work.

-Even on the occasion that we start off with a great concept, our execution may need refining and tweaking.
-Remember, there’s a lot more batter where that first one came from and that perfect crepe is in there waiting to be cooked up and served.
+Remember, there’s a lot more batter where that first crepe came from and that perfect one is in there waiting to be cooked up and served.

 Ed Collevecchio, Creative Associates